~ The Good Banana Recipe ~

 The visual representation + physical holder of your content

-Designing the "container" is usually the most enjoyable phase.
-And it's the phase most think of as Web design.
+Designing the "container" is usually the most enjoyable part.
+And it's the step most think of as Web design.
 Good Banana takes all the words, imagery and other elements, and designs the site to support the site goals.